yctung/LibAcousticSensing/LibAcousticSensing/Matlab/README.md

 # LibAS Matlab Support
 This guide will introduce how to use the Matlab support of LibAS.
 Specifically, we will include the following topics:
-- How to design your remote sensing code?
+- How to design your remote Matlab code?
 - How to transfer remote mode to standalone mode?
-- LibAS Matlab documents
+- LibAS Matlab API documents

 # How to Deign Your Remote Sensing Code
 This guide uses the *ObjectDetector* example to illustrate how to design your sensing algorithms with LibAS's Remote Matlab mode.
 Our *ObjectDetector* is a simple example to turn your smartphone into sonar-like devices that estimate the distance of nearby obstacles.
 Please check the example [README](/Example/ObjectDetector) file for more details for any further information.